Why Inclusive Marketing Needs to Be Your Priority in 2018

 So, how do you leverage inclusive marketing the right way?

 There are four best practices that you should know in order to widen your funnel, attract positive press, build brand loyalty, and ultimately convert more customers.
 It’s important to note that inclusive marketing is not the exploitation of cultures, races, religions, (etc.) in an attempt to gain business.
-It is simply the broadening of one’s marketing audience to include and expand the customer brand experience, and as a result, it is naturally going to benefit one’s brand.
+Rather, it is simply the broadening of one’s marketing audience to include and expand the customer brand experience.
+As a result, it is naturally going to benefit one’s brand.

 1. Hire a diverse team